 “I think it’s fair to say the picture is not fair for young viewers,” Smith said.
 “There are more males than females, but when females are shown, they are much more likely to be shown in a hypersexualized way.”

 Actress Geena Davis (pictured, top right) said her institute partnered with USC Annenberg because she wanted to bring serious research to movie studios when talking about the underrepresentation of women in movies and television shows.
-Now that the research backs her fears about gender inequality in Hollywood, she hopes changes can be made.
+Now that the research backs her fears about gender inequality in

 While most of the data points to disparity between female and male roles, some positive evidence was also uncovered.
 According to one study: “Research suggests that the ‘healthiest’ balance of male and female representation is found in shows rated TV-G. These programs present a more balanced treatment of characters by gender and in roles of familial responsibility (e.g., parent, romantic relationship).”